Liv Morgan: Personal life

 Daddio has a tattoo on the back of her neck, reading "11–21–17", which is colored blue, red, and green.
-Her tattoo matches with former Riott Squad teammates Dori Prange (best known as Ruby Riott) and Sarah Rowe (best known as Sarah Logan), as they all got the same tattoo to commemorate the date of their main roster debut.
+Her tattoo matches with her fellow Riott Squad members, as they all got the same tattoo to commemorate the date of their main roster debut.

-Daddio was in a relationship with fellow professional wrestler Eric Arndt, better known as Enzo Amore.
+Daddio was in a relationship with fellow professional wrestler Eric Arndt.
 Their relationship ended when Daddio accused Arndt of cheating on her.
+In July 2026, she began a relationship with entrepreneur Landon Hardwick.

 By November 2020, Daddio had taken up a course to become a real estate agent at the Bob Hogue School of Real Estate.

+Daddio donated all of her July 2022 Cameo earnings to the National Network of Abortion Funds following the Supreme Court ruling overturning of Roe v.
+Wade, asking fans to "consider booking a cameo from me so we can ensure every woman around the world has a choice".

 Daddio is a supporter of the Green Bay Packers, having led a rendition of the "Beer Barrel Polka" during a game at Lambeau Field in December 2023.

 On December 14, 2023, Daddio was arrested for possession of cannabis (not more than 20 grams) and possession of a cannabis vape pen, thought to be containing synthetic cannabinoids, in Sumter County, Florida.
 The sheriff's deputy reportedly saw her vehicle crossing over the white and yellow lines of a County road.
 Daddio was then booked into the Sumter County Jail and then released after posting a $3,000 bond.